top of page

 Guru Nanak Dev and his successor Gurus envisioned a life where spirituality and daily living coalesce seamlessly.
 They expected the Sikhs to embody moral conduct, earn an honest living, and share their rewards, all while maintaining a deep spiritual and ethical foundation.
 Gurdwaras are abodes of the Guru.

-This is a meticulously curated collection of 51 Gurdwaras from India and around the world, each selected for its unique impact on its community.
+This is a meticulously curated collection of 51 prominent Gurdwaras from around the world, each selected for its unique impact on its community.
 Roopinder Singh paints a vivid word picture of these spiritual sanctuaries, their history and heritage.
 The exquisite paintings of Allan Jay Quesada, complement and enrich the text.
 Gurdwaras explores the profound connections between social reality and spiritual consciousness that these Sikh institutions represent.

 Look Inside